larzconwell/swish/docs/feature_draft.md

 #### Number
 ```
-1        # Integer
+1        # Decimal
 1.0      # Float
 0xBADa55 # Hexidecimal
 0600     # Octal
 .42e-5   # Float with an exponent
 ```
-Numbers are a blanket type for integers, octals, hexidecimals, floats, etc. The size of the numbers grow automatically when they overflow. `0` is the only falsey number value.
+Numbers are a blanket type for decimals, octals, hexidecimals, floats, etc. The size of the numbers grow automatically when they overflow. `0` is the only falsey number value.

 #### String